rehamkhan2005/rehamkhan2005/README.md

-Hi im Reham Khan 👋
+Hi, I'm Reham Khan 👋
 I am a student in Computer Science and Artificial Intelligence I am interested in software development, machine learning, and solving real-world problems using technology